novikovalab/piawka/subcommands.md

 ### Description

-`piawka filt` pivots the long-format `piawka calc` output to a wide row per (region, group pair) and evaluates the expression.
+`piawka filt` pivots the long-format `piawka calc` output to a wide row per (region, group pair) where all available statistics are present as columns and evaluates the expression.
 Rows where the expression is true are emitted back in long format.
 Available variables in the expression:

 - **Field names**: `chr`, `start`, `end`, `locus`, `pop1`, `pop2`
 - **Statistic names**: any stat name present in the input (e.g., `pi`, `dxy`, `fst`, `miss`)